informalsystems/quint/README.md

    - [REPL](./tutorials/repl/repl.md)

- - VSCode plugin:
+- Editor support:

-   We strongly encourage you to use the VSCode plugin for Quint.
-It provides the quickest feedback loop for your specifications, reporting informative errors as you type.
-Install the plugin from [Visual Studio Code Marketplace][].
+  We strongly encourage you to configure your editor for Quint.
+Our language server provides the quickest feedback loop for your specifications, reporting informative errors as you type.
+These are instuctions for the currently supported editors:

+  - VSCode: Install the plugin from [Visual Studio Code Marketplace][].
+  - Emacs: Setup two custom packages from the [emacs folder](./editor-plugins/emacs).
+  - Vim/Neovim: Follow configuration instructions from the [vim folder](./editor-plugins/vim)

  - VSCode plugin for [ITF traces][] by @hvanz: